-- Are clear, concise, and technically correct. - Do not use ambiguous words that could lead to misinterpretation. - Are written using simple words in short, easy to understand sentences. - Use technically correct terms, not slang or "field" words. - Avoid conflicting requirements. - Do not repeat requirements stated elsewhere in the Contract. - Do not explain or provide reasons for a requirement. - State construction requirements sequentially. - Avoid the use of ambiguous phrases such as "and/or" and "him/her.
+- are clear, concise, and technically correct. - do not use ambiguous words that could lead to misinterpretation. - are written using simple words in short, easy to understand sentences. - use technically correct terms, not slang or "field" words. - avoid conflicting requirements. - do not repeat requirements stated elsewhere in the Contract.

+- do not explain or provide reasons for a requirement. - state construction requirements sequentially. - avoid the use of awkward phrases such as "and/or" and "him/her."
+Rewriting the sentence can eliminate such phrases.